atlassian-archive/dataschool/dataschool/_chapters/data-governance/data-warehouse-maintenance.md

 reading_time:

 ---
 Now that you’ve setup a Data Warehouse, the next and ongoing step is maintenance.
 This involves making sure the Data Warehouse objects; columns, tables, views, and schemas are accurate and up-to-date.
-Maintaining your Data Warehouse is an integral part of easing the ability for users in your organization to gain insights into your data.
+Maintaining your Data Warehouse is integral for users in your organization to easily and accurately gain insights into your data.
 If it is not maintained people will query the wrong data and get conflicting results.

 As a company’s Data Warehouse ages: